tomaszpolanski/flutter-presentations/README.md

 OR

-Open in your ide `mobile-flutter-merchant`
+Open in your ide `flutter-presentations`
 In IntelliJ/VS Code select appropriate device via device picker and run tha app